Mimicking Production Behavior with Generated Mocks: Mock Generation with

 \section{Mock Generation with \rick}

-We introduce \rick, a novel tool for automatically generating tests with mock objects, using data collected during the execution of an application.
-In production, \rick collects realistic data for the receiving object state and parameters of the method under test, as well as the parameters and values returned by methods called on external objects.
+We introduce \rick, a novel approach for automatically generating tests with mock objects, using data collected during the execution of an application.
+In production, \rick collects realistic data for recreating the program states for the method under test, as well as the parameters and values returned by methods called on external objects.
 In \autoref{sec:rick-overview}, we present an overview of the \rick pipeline.
 This is followed in \autoref{sec:rick-oracles} by a discussion of the kinds of oracles produced by \rick.
 Next, \autoref{sec:rick-design} motivates the design decisions of \rick and highlights its key features.
+We discuss in \autoref{sec:rick-sdlc} how \rick can be useful in the software development lifecycle.
 Finally, \autoref{sec:rick-implementation} presents technical details of its implementation.